 Headlights must be turned on:

-- From one half hour after sunset until one half hour before sunrise.
+- From 30 minutes after sunset until 30 minutes before sunrise.

 - When visibility, due to weather or darkness, is limited to less than 200 feet ahead.

 As of March 2011, there are no statewide bans against cell phone use or texting.

 - All kids under 5 years old and who weigh less than 40 pounds must ride in federally-approved car seat or booster.

 - All kids 17 years old and under must use a seat belt if they are not seated in a safety seat or booster.